ayahbash/x86-calculator/README.md

 # tasm calculator !!

 a basic calculator project built with turbo assembler (tasm) for our computer architecture lab.
-it supports arithmetic and logic operationsin binary, decimal, and hexadecimal bases. after each operation, flag values are displayed.
+it supports arithmetic and logic operations in binary, decimal, and hexadecimal bases. after each operation, flag values are displayed.

 ## features
 - select base (binary, decimal, hexadecimal)